MarioDabrowski/listingapp/README.md

 ## Current Functionality

 - Ability to add and remove categories
-- Ability to add and remove sub categories
+- Ability to add sub categories

 ## Todo